The Benefit Cap

 - moving to cheaper accommodation

-- seeking advice around getting back into employment or increasing your hours
+- seeking advice around getting back into employment or increasing your hours to become entitled to Working Tax Credits

 Where can I find more information?